pjanul/pymgal/doc/source/usage.rst

 - **p_thick**:
     The thickness cut (in kpc/h) along the projection direction.
 This cut is applied as `[center-p_thick, center+p_thick]`.
 If set to `null`, no cut is applied, and all data is used.

+- **add_spec**:
+    Do you want to output the spectrum of your observation for your choice of axes?
+If set to True, the spectrum will be written to a fits file.

+- **spec_res**:
+    If you chose `add_spec = True`, you can modify the spectral resolution here.
+Accepted values: float: (0, 1], or an array in wavelength for sampling with unit of Hertz.
+If `add_spec = False`, this does nothing.

 - **ncpu**:
     The number of CPUs used in parallel processing.